NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Assumption
 **********

 Imposed an upperbound of 14 kWDC, which contains 95pct of all installations.
 Counties with source_count<10 are backfilled with aggregates at the State level.
-Distribution based on all installations is applied only to occupied SFD, actual distribution for SFD may be higher.
+Distribution based on all installations is applied only to occupied SFD, actual distribution for SFD may be higher.; PV is not modeled in AK and HI.
+No data has been identified.

 .. _heating_fuel: